 Remember the days when you’d arrive in Europe and buy a “burner” phone?
 It would have a local number, which you’d send to anyone who needed to get in touch with you.
 After your trip, you’d throw it out or put it in a drawer to save for the next trip.

-Even until about 5 years ago, I would arrive in Italy and buy a SIM card with a local number.
-I’d swap it out with my North American SIM and use my own phone but with an Italian phone number.
-It was a hassle for many reasons, but a big cost savings.
+Until a few years ago, I would arrive in Italy and buy a SIM card with a local number.
+I’d swap it out with my US SIM and use my own phone but with an Italian phone number.
+It was a hassle for many reasons (US phones have to be “unlocked” by your carrier before travel, SIM cards can be tricky to get in and out of your phone, it takes time out of your trip to find a shop and purchase the SIM), but a big cost savings.

 Do not forget to do this.
-If you get on an airplane, land in Italy, and turn on your cell phone without an international plan, it will be expensive.
+If you get on an airplane, land in Italy, and turn on your cell phone without an international plan, the roaming charges will be expensive.
 All major US cell phone carriers offer international plans that have become very reasonably priced in the past few years.
-Call your carrier and get the details.
-Make sure your plan includes talk, text, and data.
+Call your carrier or visit their website to get plan details and sign up; make sure your plan includes talk, text, and data.

-My own example: when I went to Italy in 2016, I purchased an international plan from my carrier (AT&T) that was about $250 for a 2-week trip.
-When I went to Italy in June of 2017, I paid half of that.
+When I went to Italy in 2016, I purchased an international plan from my carrier (AT&T) that was about $250 for a 2-week trip.
+When I went to Italy in June of 2017, I paid half of that for a set amount of data.
+On my trip this year (2022), I paid $10/day for unlimited data…plus, I wouldn’t get charged for days that I left my phone in “airplane mode”.

-Also, the 2017 plan was less complicated.
-In 2016 I had to choose the amount of data I thought I would need, guesstimate minutes of phone calls and predict the number of text messages I’d use.
-In 2017, I simply paid $10 / day and I could use my phone the same as I use it in the US.
+Also, plans today are much less complicated to sort through.
+In 2016, I had to choose the amount of data I thought I would need, guesstimate minutes of phone calls, and predict the number of text messages I’d use.
+Now, most plans charge a flat fee per day and you can use your phone the same as you do in the US.
 Different carriers have different plans, but using cell phones in Italy is no longer as expensive as it once was.

-If text messages are included in your international plan, by all means, text each other.
-However, when you need to text Italians (tour guides or drivers for example), they will appreciate it if you use WhatsApp instead.
+If text messages are included in your international plan, by all means, text your friends, family, or travel companions.
+However, when you need to reach Italians, use WhatsApp instead.

-Don’t count on being able to recharge your phone at a cafe or restaurant.
+Don’t count on being able to recharge your phone during the day at a cafe or restaurant.
 If your phone battery won’t make it through a full day of sightseeing, bring a backup battery.

 During your Italy trip, you should ideally take out your phone, use it, and put it away.
 Don’t leave it sitting on the table at an outdoor cafe if someone walking by could grab it.
 Don’t carry it in a shallow pocket, especially in train stations or crowded areas.